January 31st, 2025

 There is an entire aisle of the drug store dedicated to hair loss.
 But do any of these things really work?
 Not really, no. Rogaine is one of the more effective treatments, but it only works on the top of your head and crown area.
 Also, the results will fade over time, or when you stop using it.

 If you’re looking for long-lasting (or permanent) results, your best option is most likely a Follicular Unit Extraction (FUE) hair transplant.
-This procedure basically takes healthy hair follicles from plentiful areas (typically the back of your head) and transplants them strategically throughout the areas where you’re looking to add more volume.
+This procedure takes healthy hair follicles from abundant areas (typically the back of your head) and strategically transplants them to the areas where you’re looking to add more volume.

-This is done through robotic (Artas) and Automated (NeoGraft) micro-rotatory punches to harvest hair follicles, and then implant them onto the designated areas.
-This effective and modern solution results in a noticeable improvement in volume, without the scarring or pain that you may get from older strip graft procedures.
+This is done using robotic (Artas) and Automated (NeoGraft) micro-rotary punches to harvest hair follicles, which are then implanted into the designated areas.
+This effective and modern solution results in a noticeable increase in volume without the scarring or pain you may experience with older strip graft procedures.

 Sagging Breasts

-Yes, we know this article was supposed to focus on facial ageing.
+Yes, we know this article was supposed to focus on facial aging.
 However, we help women with sagging breasts every day, so we decided to include it on this list.

-There are dozens of things that can contribute to a woman’s breasts starting to sag, which is why it’s essentially seen as an inevitable part of the ageing process.
+There are dozens of things that can contribute to a woman’s breasts starting to sag, which is why it’s essentially seen as an inevitable part of the aging process.

 Basically, you have ligaments in your breasts called Cooper’s ligaments.
 They support your breasts and keep them sitting high when you’re young.
 However, as you age, these ligaments stretch while your skin loses elasticity.
 This process can be sped up by any number of factors, such as pregnancy, BMI, genetics, weight loss/weight gain, or smoking.